 After 18 months of lost revenue and depressed earnings, hoteliers are doing everything they can to improve profitability.
 Some are seeking new and innovative ways to help their bottom lines while others are turning to tried and true methods that have successfully eased the pain of recessions in the past.

 Canary Technologies proudly serves thousands of hotels across the country, and we surveyed some to see which revenue strategies they were using during the strain of the pandemic.
-Below is a list of 11 of our favorite answers we received from our clients.
+Below is a list of 11 of the top revenue strategies.

 There’s no silver bullet to optimizing hotel revenue.
 But many of the below strategies can be used together to successfully increase hotel revenue and help reverse the sting of the last 18 months.

 One of the simplest ways to increase revenue at your hotel is to charge for certain premium services instead of simply giving them away for free.
 Many hotel guests want the ability to check-in to their rooms early and checkout of their rooms late.
 A staggering number of hotels are currently honoring these requests for free.

 These fees can substantially increase hotel revenue and the data shows that customers are more than willing to pay anywhere from $20 to $50 for an early check-in.
 Some hotels are using this add-on to generate over $30k a year in fees.
 Imagine giving away $30k worth of services every year!

 On top of that, early check-in and late checkout fees are nearly 100% profit as the revenue drops straight to the bottom line results of the hotel.
 Not many revenue drivers can make the same impact on the P&L.